fence-io/website/content/articles/k8s-resources-validation/kubewarden/index.md

 ## Types of Policies

-Kubewarden supports a wide range of policies that can be categorized into three main types:

-Admission Policies: These policies are executed during the admission phase of the Kubernetes API server.
-They can accept, reject, or mutate incoming requests based on predefined rules.
-Admission policies help ensure that only compliant resources are created or modified within the cluster.
+The policies are executed during the admission phase of the Kubernetes API server.
+They can accept, reject, or mutate incoming requests based on predefined rules to help ensuring that only compliant resources are created or modified within the cluster.

+Kubewarden policies can be categorized into two main types:

-Mutation Policies: Mutation policies modify resource definitions as they pass through the Kubernetes API server.
-These policies can be used to enforce defaults, add annotations or labels, and ensure that resources adhere to organizational standards before they are persisted.
+**Mutation Policies**: Mutation policies modify resource definitions as they pass through the Kubernetes API server.
+These policies can be used to add annotations or labels, and ensure that resources adhere to organizational standards before they are persisted.

-Validation Policies: These policies validate resource definitions against specific criteria.
+**Validation Policies**: These policies validate resource definitions against specific criteria.
 Validation policies can reject non-compliant resources, helping maintain the desired state of the cluster by ensuring that only valid configurations are allowed.

+For more information about the different types of policies, please refer to this [link](https://docs.kubewarden.io/tutorials/writing-policies/wasi/raw-policies).

 ## Syntax and Language for Writing Policies

-Kubewarden policies are written using the WebAssembly (Wasm) technology, which allows policies to be authored in multiple programming languages that can compile to Wasm.
+Kubewarden policies are written using the [WebAssembly (Wasm)](https://webassembly.org/) technology, which allows policies to be written in multiple programming languages that can compile to Wasm ([list of supported languages](https://github.com/appcypher/awesome-wasm-langs)).
 The most commonly used languages for writing Kubewarden policies are:

 **Rust**: Known for its performance and safety, Rust is a popular choice for writing Kubewarden policies.